 A new developer was added to the team.
 They tried to copy the sources to his home directory, but that did not work.
 So the solution was, that the senior developer had to give his login and password to the new colleague in order to let him participate in the development.

 There was a happy end to all of this.
 Most if not all people in Tom’s team left the company.
 The project was stopped, even though it was a bit embarrassing after all the advertisements.
-And the mother company bought another company in the same country and somehow merged these too operations.
+And the mother company bought another company in the same country.
+They somehow merged these too operations.
+Since the newly acquired company was obviously managed much more professionally and it was much larger, we can make guesses which of the two management teams took over.

 We can look at this story from different angles.
 As a distant spectator it is kind of funny, maybe even as a spectator working on something else in the same room, if you have that kind of humor.